How to Change Your LLC’s Registered Agent (2026 Guide)

 To switch to a professional service:

-• Research and pick a registered agent service that's authorized to operate in your state.
+• Choose a registered agent service that's authorized to operate in your state.

 • Most services will file the change paperwork with the Secretary of State on your behalf, so you don't have to deal with it yourself.